GovTechSG/purple-a11y/README.md

 You can also click on the view report button to see the Accessibility Scan Results.

 ## Accessibility Scan Results

+Each Issue has its own severity "Must Fix" / "Good to Fix" based on the [WCAG Conformance](https://www.w3.org/TR/WCAG21/).

-For details on which accessibility scan results trigger "Must Fix" / "Good to Fix" findings, you may refer to [Scan Issue Details](https://github.com/GovTechSG/purple-a11y/blob/master/DETAILS.md).
+For details on which accessibility scan results triggers a  "Must Fix" / "Good to Fix" findings, you may refer to [Scan Issue Details](https://github.com/GovTechSG/purple-a11y/blob/master/DETAILS.md).

 ## Troubleshooting